-Anadromous fish are fish which spawn in fresh water, rear in salt water, and return to fresh water to spawn.
+Anadromous fish are fish which spawn in fresh water,

+During the summer of 1981 the fresh water to spawn.
 The predominant anadromous fish in the Susitna River basin are the five species of Pacific salmon: coho, chum, chinook, pink, and sockeye salmon.